Gordi33/Hypercycle/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 # Hypercycle from Manfred Eigen (chemist).

+Manfred Eigen's Hypercycle modelled in a ball-game.
+The winner-colour takes it all and is the only survivor.
 Cycle breaks sooner or later with only having one survivor colour.

 Game starts with a fix number of colours which are randomly equally-distributed on a two-dimensional grid.
 A playing_move implies subsituting a colour with another colour according the set-up-rule.